 What Is a Links Golf Course?
-[Full Definition + Photos]
+The Real Definition and Common Misconceptions of Links

-With that said, what is a links golf course?
-A links golf course is named after the land it sits on and was originally created in Scotland.
-Links are a type of terrain in Scotland, meaning sandy dunes, so these courses are built on sandy soil with fewer trees and more wide open spaces.
+A links golf course is named after the land it sits on (originally in Scotland).
+Links are a type of terrain, meaning coastal and often sandy dunes.
+So links courses have fewer trees and more wide open spaces.

-But there’s more to learn about links-style golf courses, which can help you find great courses to increase your enjoyment of golf.
+But there’s more to learn about links-style golf courses (and how to act at private golf courses), which can help you find great courses to increase your enjoyment of golf.

 What Is a Links Golf Course?